NY Public Service Commission–licensed ESCO

 Liability

-The remedy in any claim or suit by Customer against Seller will be solely limited to direct actual damages (which will not exceed the amount of Customer’s single largest monthly invoice amount in the immediately preceding 12 months).
+The remedy in any claim or suit by Customer against Seller will be solely limited to direct actual damages, which will not exceed the amount of Customer’s single largest monthly invoice amount in the immediately preceding 12 months.
 All other remedies at law or in equity are hereby waived.
 In no event will either Seller or Customer be liable for consequential, incidental, indirect, special, or punitive damages.
 These limitations apply without regard to the cause of any liability or damages.
 There are no third-party beneficiaries to this Agreement.

 Measurement

-In the event of a billing dispute or a disagreement involving Seller ’s service, Customer should contact Seller ’s Customer Service Center as provided above.
+In the event of a billing dispute or a disagreement involving Seller’s service, Customer should first contact Seller’s Customer Service Center as provided below.
 Customer must pay the bill in full, except for the specific disputed amount, during the pendency of the dispute.
 If the parties cannot resolve the dispute within 45 days, either party may avail itself of all remedies available under law or equity.
-Any controversy or claim arising from this Agreement, or the breach thereof, shall be settled by arbitration administered by the American Arbitration Association in accordance with its Commercial Arbitration Rules, and judgement on the award rendered by the arbitrator(s) shall be entered in any court having jurisdiction thereof.
-THE PARTIES AGREE THAT NO PROCEEDINGS HEREUNDER SHALL BE CERTIFIED AS CLASS ACTION OR PROCEED AS CLASS ACTION OR JOINED IN ANY WAY WITH ANY OTHER PROCEEDING.
-The DPS will not resolve non-residential disputes associated with the services provided under this Sales Agreement.
-Retail Access inquiries can be made at the DPS Office of Consumer Services, New York State Public Service Commission,Office of Consumer Services, Three Empire State Plaza, Albany, New York 12223; 888-697-7728.
+The DPS generally does not resolve non-residential commercial billing disputes; however, Customer may still file a complaint with the DPS Office of Consumer Services at 1-888-697-7728 or dps.ny.gov.

 Assignment